shaloo/docs.arcana/docs/migration/main-auth-v1.0.0-migration.md

 #### Keyspace in Mainnet Deployments

 * The 'Mainnet' configuration profile for the app has an additional setting meant for selecting the **Keyspace** type.
 Developers can choose between the default **App-specific Keys** or **Global Keys**. [[concept-keyspace-type|Global Keyspace]] enables a better user experience whereby the user is assigned the same wallet address across applications in the Arcana ecosystem in a secure manner.
 Enabling the global keys feature requires developer verification and whitelisting.
-This offers higher security than the global keys option.
 For details, see [[dashboard-user-guide#configure-keyspace|'How to Configure Keyspace']] section in the Dashboard User Guide.

 #### Usage Tracking